Skip to content

 Does Finasteride cause erectile dysfunction?

 Not necessarily.
 Although there are studies indicating that erectile dysfunction does appear in patients who use Finasteride, the latest studies show that these instances occur naturally, not strictly because of the treatment.
 As patients experience erectile dysfunction due to the high stress that a hair transplant or starting a new drug can create, they fall to the conclusion that the medication directly causes this effect.
-But instead, studies are showing that the rate of erectile dysfunction in patients who use Finasteride is the same as the population of patients who have never used Finasteride before.
+Instead, studies are showing that the rate of erectile dysfunction in patients who use Finasteride is the same as the population of patients who have never used Finasteride before.
 Thus, Finasteride does not directly cause it.

 How common is erectile dysfunction with Finasteride?

 According to an observational evaluation study made in 2016 on 79 patients, 40.5% of patients who had used Finasteride for more than two years with a 1 mg daily oral dose declared that getting and keeping an erection have gotten harder since they started using it.
-However, new research indicates that erectile dysfunction caused by Finasteride is only as common as ordinary rate erectile dysfunction in men.
+However, new research indicates that erectile dysfunction caused by Finasteride is only as common as ordinary-rate erectile dysfunction in men.
 As the group of patients who had never used Finasteride had the same rate as the group that had used Finasteride, the study concludes that Finasteride is not associated with this sexual dysfunction.

 Does Finasteride cause shrinkage?

 Finasteride does not cause shrinkage in any way.
 Its purpose is to affect and reduce the harmful hormone dihydrotestosterone (DHT) that causes baldness and benign prostatic hyperplasia (BPH) due to its excessive amount.
-This commonly mentioned “side effect” is but a mere popular myth that appears a lot in hair loss forums as there are no studies indicating this adverse reaction.
+This commonly mentioned “side effect” is but a mere popular myth that appears a lot in hair loss forums, as there are no studies indicating this adverse reaction.

 Dr. Utkan Kiziltac